 Whether you’re a renter, a college student, or just a commitment-phobe, temporary wallpaper adds personality to your space while coming down easily when it’s time to move.
 “A few years ago, thinking of using wallpaper in a rented apartment wasn’t even a choice,” says Karen Richani, an interior designer at Havenly.
 “Luckily, those years are gone, and now we see many options available that can instantly transform any space.”

 Cheaper than hiring a pro, peel-and-stick wallpaper is easy enough to apply on your own and won’t put you at risk of losing your security deposit.
-We asked three interior designers to recommend their favorite removable wallpapers, along with their tips for a smooth installation.
+We asked four interior designers to recommend their favorite removable wallpapers, along with their tips for a smooth installation.

 Best botanical wallpaper